NeoRL: Efficient Exploration for Nonepisodic RL: Experiments

-\neorl performs the best among the baselines and converges to the optimal average cost achieving sublinear cumulative regret using only $\sim 10^3$ environment interactions.
+\neorl performs the best among the baselines for all experiments and converges to the optimal average cost achieving sublinear cumulative regret using only $\sim 10^3$ environment interactions.
 Moreover, this observation is consistent between different dynamics models (GPs and probabilistic ensembles) and environments.
 Even in environments that are unbounded, i.e., Swimmer, SoftArm, and RaceCar, we observe that \neorl converges to the optimal average cost the fastest.
-We believe this is due to the MPC, which encourages the system to move closer to the target.
+We believe this is due to the feedback control from MPC, which has a stabilizing effect.

 \paragraph{Calling reset when needed} \looseness=-1 All the experiments in \cref{fig:average_performance_and_regret} considered the nonepisodic setting where the system was never reset during learning.
 A special case of our theoretical analysis is the class of policies $\Pi$ that may call for a reset / ``ask for help'' whenever they end up in an undesirable part of the state space.
 In this setting, the system is typically restricted to a compact subset of the state space $\setX$, and the policy class satisfies~\cref{assumption: Stability}.
 For many real-world applications, such a policy class can be derived.
 To simulate this experiment, we consider the CartPoleBalance task in \cref{fig:cartpole_balance_with_reset}, where the goal is to balance the pole in the upright position.
 A reset is triggered whenever the pole drops.
 We again observe that \neorl achieves the best performance, i.e., lowest cumulative regret and thus learns to solve the task the fastest.
 Moreover, it also requires fewer resets than \textsc{NeMean}, \textsc{NePETS}, and \textsc{NeTS}.